wuqui/sna/README.md

-# sna
-Social networks of lexical innovation.
+# Social networks of lexical innovation
+## Investigating the social dynamics of diffusion of neologisms on Twitter

+Author: Quirin Würschinger